jplusplus/rentswatch-api/README.md

 Rentswatch only covers flats and houses on the open market, not subsidized housing.
 Rentswatch gives prices for _new leases_, not the average price of all rents over an area.

 Properties that are put on the market more often are overrepresented (because they appear more often).
 To estimate the average rents price over an area, we compute the relation between prices and living spaces, making sure to keep the intercept at 0.
-See this blog post, [Finding the right price per square meter](http://blog.rentswatch.com/finding-the-right-price-per-sqm/), for the details.

 ## Which cities are monitored?